WorkplaceX/workplacex.github.io/install.md

 ## Custom Sql Table and View

-Finally let's wiretap any other sql table or view.
+Finally let's wiretap any other sql table or view on the database.

-Following cli command generates for every table and view a Csharp code class in the file "Application\Application.Database\Database.cs"
+Following cli command generates for every table and view in the database a C# class in the file "Application\Application.Database\Database.cs"

 ```cmd
 .\cli.cmd generate